jimmieego/a11y-intro/a11y-intro-dev.md

 ## Roles

-Landmarks: identify large content areas, used by screen readers for navigation, some have corresponding HTML elements
+<p style="margin-left: 2.7em;">Landmarks: identify large content areas, used by screen readers for navigation, some have corresponding HTML elements.</p>

 - `banner`: The main header of a page; typically assigned to a header element.
 - `main`: the main content of a document.